-- → Magnetic resonance imaging (MRI), temporomandibular joint (TMJ) is considered appropriate if ANY of the following is TRUE1-2: - ◆ Suspected TMJ disorder and ALL of the following is TRUE: - Failure of conservative management (e.g., rest, analgesics, soft diet, oral appliances) must be documented for a period of greater than 6 weeks; AND - The patient has ANY of the following from the clinical presentation and typical physical exam findings lists3: - Clicking sounds in the jaw joint when opening or closing the mouth; OR - Difficulty chewing; OR - Ear pain in front of or below the ear without any signs of infection; OR - Headaches exacerbated by jaw movement; OR - Irregular jaw movement with difficulty opening or closing the mouth; OR - Jaw pain or toothache when waking up after sleep; OR
+- → Magnetic resonance imaging (MRI), temporomandibular joint (TMJ) is considered appropriate if ANY of the following is TRUE1-2: - ◆ Suspected TMJ disorder and ALL of the following is TRUE: - Failure of conservative management (e.g., rest, analgesics, soft diet, oral appliances) must be documented for a period of greater than 6 weeks; AND - The patient has ANY of the following from the clinical presentation and typical physical exam findings lists: - Clicking sounds in the jaw joint when opening or closing the mouth; OR - Difficulty chewing; OR - Ear pain in front of or below the ear without any signs of infection; OR - Headaches exacerbated by jaw movement; OR - Irregular jaw movement with difficulty opening or closing the mouth; OR - Jaw pain or toothache when waking up after sleep; OR

-- Pain in the ear area when speaking, chewing, or opening the mouth widely; OR - Pain in the jaw joint area, tooth, neck, and shoulders; OR - Sensation of teeth not aligning properly; OR - Assessment of known TMJ disorder after treatment; OR - Assessment of known TMJ disorder with new, worsening, or persistent symptoms; OR - Imaging needed before TMJ surgery; OR - ◆ Inflammatory arthropathy and ALL of the following is TRUE2: - Failure of conservative management of suspected TMJ disorder (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 6 weeks.
-Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND - ANY of the following: - Ankylosing spondylitis; OR - Psoriatic arthritis; OR - Rheumatoid arthritis4; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following is TRUE: - There is documented clinical necessity; AND - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison; AND - ANY of the following is TRUE: - A change in clinical status, such as worsening symptoms or the emergence of new symptoms, that may influence the treatment approach; OR - The requirement for interval reassessment, which may alter the treatment plan; OR - One-time follow-up of a prior indeterminate finding to assess for interval change; OR - The need for re-imaging either before or after performing an invasive procedure.
+- Pain in the ear area when speaking, chewing, or opening the mouth widely; OR - Pain in the jaw joint area, tooth, neck, and shoulders; OR - Sensation of teeth not aligning properly; OR - Assessment of known TMJ disorder after treatment; OR - Assessment of known TMJ disorder with new, worsening, or persistent symptoms; OR - Imaging needed before TMJ surgery; OR - ◆ Inflammatory arthropathy and ALL of the following is TRUE: - Failure of conservative management of suspected TMJ disorder (e.g., rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 6 weeks.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement; AND - ANY of the following: - Ankylosing spondylitis; OR - o Psoriatic arthritis; OR - Rheumatoid arthritis; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.